shivangshukla7020/VoxForm/readme.md

 1. **Start the Application**: Navigate to the VoxForm web application.
 2. **Enable Microphone**: Grant permission for the application to access your microphone.
 3. **Voice Commands**: Follow the on-screen instructions to fill out forms using your voice.
-4. **Engagement Adaptation**: VoxForm detects your gender to customize prompts and enhance interaction.
+4. **Engagement Adaptation**: After successfull execution the input audio data corresponding each label is stored in the database.

 ## Installation